codeafrik/alx-system_engineering-devops/0x02-shell_redirections/README.md

 15. File 14-findthatword Display lines containing the pattern “root” from the file /etc/passwd.

 16. File 15-countthatword Display the number of lines that contain the pattern “bin” in the file /etc/passwd.

+17. File 16-whatsnext Display lines containing the pattern “root” and 3 lines after them in the file /etc/passwd.